We are searching for

 1. Read the instruction manual: Read the manufacturer's handbook thoroughly before installing the car seat to make sure you know how to set it up and use it.

 2. Use the right installation method: The LATCH system and the seat belt system are the two main kinds of car seat installation techniques.
-Be sure the installation technique you select is suitable for your vehicle and the car seat you are using.
-Others can be installed using either the LATCH or seat belt systems, while certain car seats can only be installed using the LATCH system.
+Be sure the installation technique you select is suitable for your vehicle and the car seat type you are using.
+Others can be installed using either the LATCH or seat belt systems, while certain types of car seats can only be installed using the LATCH system.

 3. Check the angle: To prevent the child's head from flopping forward, rear-facing car seats should be placed at a reclined angle.
 To ensure that the car seat is placed correctly, check the angle indication in the manual.